globalsmile/Airline-Analysis/README.md

 - To clean the data, power query was used to check the column's profile, quality, and distribution. it was found out that some columns were missing some values.

-The table below shows the number of missing values in each of the columns:
+The tabulation below shows the number of missing values in each of the columns:
 | Column Name | No. of missing values |
 | ----------- | ----------- |
 | Date | 0 |